Section508Coordinators/TrustedTester5.1/Documents/alternate.md

 -   the user first encounters the non-conforming content and must navigate to accessible alternate version (tested in 1.C) OR

--   the user is NOT presented with the non-conforming version of content first (skip to test 1.D).
+-   the user is presented with the conforming version of content first (skip to test 1.D). **CS: does this mean the same thing?**

 > Either 1.C or 1.D must PASS; both do not apply simultaneously to the same accessible equivalent version.